 Therefore, the challenge for marketers looking to develop a great rebranding strategy is to figure out how your brand can build an authentic and electric connection with your customers, both current and future.
 And that starts with better understanding two things: 1.
 Your position in the marketplace, and 2.
 Your customers’ opinions and motivations.
 Put another way, you need to build a strong insights foundation for great strategy work.
 Not an easy task, but we’re here to help.
-Kelton’s brand strategy division — Salt Branding — specializes in using insights to reposition brands and reengineer how they creatively express themselves in the marketplace.
+Kelton’s brand strategy consulting division — Salt Branding — specializes in using insights to reposition brands and reengineer how they creatively express themselves in the marketplace.

 In this post, we’ll tap into their expertise and cover some of the research methodologies you can use to build a strategy that reinvigorates your brand.

 Master your category

 Before you can reposition your brand for success in your given category, you need to understand consumers’ current motivations, perceptions, and habits within that category.
 And while there are a number of different qualitative market research methodologies you could use to tackle such an investigation, Online Smart Communities provide a number of distinct advantages.
 Digital environments designed to encourage rich discussion, they enable you to interact with respondents across geographies, and they make it easy to track how viewpoints evolve over time.